luizvilasboas/ezcsv/README.md

 ## License

-This project is licensed under the [Apache License 2.0](https://gitlab.com/olooeez/ezcsv/-/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/luizvilasboas/easyc/blob/main/LICENSE).
 See the LICENSE file for more details.